Canada Updates International Student Work Hours for Fall 2024

 When Will the Policy Change?

-Starting tomorrow (April 30, 2024), international students in Canada may only work 20 hours or fewer in off-campus jobs while class is in session.
+Starting on November 8, 2024, eligible international students enrolled in full-time study in Canada may work 24 hours or fewer in off-campus jobs while class is in session.

 Per the Government of Canada, “There is no set number of hours per week that counts as ‘full-time’ work.
 However, your employer(s) must follow all provincial laws on overtime pay and time between shifts.”

 Canada’s revised international student work hour allowance (24 hours per week) is one of the most generous in major Anglophone study destinations.
-It currently matches Ireland and the United Kingdom at 20 hours per week.
-After the changes this fall, it will essentially match Australia’s current policy, which is 48 hours over a two-week period.
+It previously matched Ireland and the United Kingdom at 20 hours per week.
+After the changes this fall, it essentially matches Australia’s policy, which is 48 hours over a two-week period.
 Conversely, the United States is more particular about which students may work off-campus.

 An illustration of an exclamation mark.